peidevs/Event_Resources/PendingMeetUps.md

 * Michael Easter will cat-herd Jan, Feb, Mar 2023
 * Bob Shand is a soft commit for 2023 on yubi (sp?) keys
+* Jordan Patterson is a soft commit for 2023 on (a) Bluetooth or (b) web-authentication

 ### Misc